Technology / Data

 In essence, the GDPR modernized rules that were established in 1996, but that doesn't tell us much.
 To paraphrase, the objectives of GDPR are:

-• Protect the rights and freedoms of "natural persons" as it relates to protection of personal data
+• Protect the rights and freedoms of "natural persons" as it relates to the protection of personal data

 • Ensure free movement of personal data within the EU is neither restricted nor prohibited when it comes to protecting "natural persons" in regards to the processing of personal data